 Review of Mass Transition slides for online module

 Art said that ERCOT will determine who will be supporting the work for the module.
+In the past the technical work was done by Matt Tschetter with ERCOT.

 Each slide was reviewed.
 Details for changes are noted below.